 Following the success of our first collective impact grant program – Challenge for a Healthier Louisiana – we know that grassroots coalitions are the key to making long-term changes in the trends of Louisiana’s overall health.
 That’s why we’re challenging communities across Louisiana to build effective teams to tackle their most pressing health problems.

-Collective Impact grants will help Louisiana communities reshape their environments to support healthy living and improve wellbeing for all.
+Through Collective Impact Grants, the Foundation will help Louisiana communities reshape their environments to support healthy lives for all.

 Collective Impact grants are made to community coalitions working together to address major public health concerns.

 Grants range from $250,000 to $1 million over three years (full awards will be made in one-third increments per each year of the project upon meeting annual performance benchmarks).

 Collective impact grants require a minimum one-to-one match (may come from multiple sources; up to one-half may be in-kind).